perlDreamer/WebService-Shippo/README.md

 use strict;
 use WebService::Shippo;

-# Following statement not necessary if SHIPPO_TOKEN is set in
+# Following statement is not necessary if SHIPPO_TOKEN is set in
 # your process environment.
 Shippo->api_key(PRIVATE-AUTH-TOKEN);